Psianturi/ft-claiming-service/README.md

 ## Security & Best Practices

 -   **Authentication**: The current API is unauthenticated.
 For any real-world application, protect this endpoint with an API key, JWT, or other authentication mechanism.
--   **RPC Rate Limits**: The public `testnet` RPC has strict rate limits.
-For production or heavy testing, use a dedicated RPC provider.
+-   **RPC Rate Limits**: The public testnet RPC (rpc.testnet.near.org) is deprecated and has strict rate limits.
+Always use https://test.rpc.fastnear.com for testing and development.
 The sandbox environment does not have rate limits.
 -   **Error Handling**: The service includes basic checks but can be extended with more specific error handling and logging.

+## 🚧 Upcoming Features (Final Bounty Requirements)

+This service is being upgraded to fully meet the bounty's high-load requirements:

+-   **High-Concurrency Support**: Implementing `AccountProvider` from `near-api-ts` for efficient nonce caching and multiple access keys to handle 100+ requests per second.
+-   **Performance Benchmarking**: Running and documenting load tests using Artillery on both sandbox and testnet environments.

 ## License
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)